-Maps in English are easy to come by.
-However, due to a lack of consistency in adapting Mandarin words into the Latin alphabet (pinyin), maps and road signs often display different spellings of the same roads or areas,
+Maps in English are easy to come by but, due to a lack of consistency in adapting Mandarin words into the Latin alphabet (pinyin), maps and road signs often display different spellings of the same roads or areas.

 Given the abundance of public transport options in Taipei, and the heavily congested streets, most expats find that driving a car is an unnecessary expense.

 An efficient subway system in Taipei takes commuters all over the city, with trains running from 6am to midnight.
 All stations and trains have English signs.
 Stops are announced in four languages, including English.
 Even those who don't speak Mandarin should be able to find their way around easily.
 Stations have ticket booths, vending machines and a smart card system for frequent travellers.

 New arrivals may find that buses can be difficult to navigate at first because most drivers don’t speak English and destinations on the city outskirts may only be written in Mandarin.
 That said, once expats get the hang of it, the bus system can be incredibly useful.

 Bus fares are charged according to fare zones – passing through some zones will incur a higher cost than travelling within one zone.
 Ticket payment is either by smart card or in cash.
 If paying with cash, exact change must be used.

 Taxis are numerous and the most flexible way to get around in Taipei.
 They are considerably more expensive than public transport but affordable by global standards.
 Taxis charge higher rates at night and tipping is not expected.
 A taxi can either be ordered by calling a designated taxi company number or by using the taxi company app.

 Alternatively, ride-hailing applications such as Uber and FindTaxi operate in Taipei.
 Many expats prefer using these applications as they afford more control over routes and service prices while lessening language barrier issues.